denten-papers/unfinished-book/main.md

 reading in real time.
 A reader's ability to read quickly or slowly is similarly limited by the affordances of page turning.
 In reading for the plot, a reader can advance to its end in the manner that a video game player cannot when playing a video game.
-Some digital readers can even be configured to page the book automatically and to measure the duration of the reading engagement in time units (three hours left in this book) rather than in pages (200 pages left).
+Some digital readers can even be configured to page the book automatically, as Brown imagined it, and to measure the duration of the reading engagement in time units (three hours left in this book) rather than in pages (200 pages left).
 Obversely, a page format affects the pacing of narrative, as a system of symbolic order.
 Elements of a plot must, for all their variability, fit within the book.
 Such constraints are natural, arising from the material particularities of ink and paper---for example, reading a soggy book in torrential storm conditions cannot be advised---while others are artificially and conventionally imposed, as is the case with page dimensions or the thickness of paper used in the production of a book.
 A container "fits" its content just as it casts the hand and eye into convenient grasping and gazing gestures.
 Further, at its outer edge, the imprint of a container becomes the organizing principle governing the configuration of larger epistemic structures in which it is embedded.
 In this way letters shape words, word shape paragraphs, paragraphs pages, pages books, books shelves, shelves stacks, stacks libraries, libraries the episteme and the world.

 Interfaces determine the affordance of those actions that can be performed in concert between heterotopic systems.
 Amidst the universes of hand and fork possibilities, there lies a subset